ifariat/SNAKE/README.md

 # SNAKE

 ## Introduction
-This simple project was a JavaScript exercice, which allowed me to put my accumulated knowledge into action as well as to practise my problem solving skills.
+This is a simple JS vanilla project with the goal of practicing my JS skills as well as my problem solving skills.

 ## Technologies
 vanilla JavaScript on html canvas.